ReSQueing Parallel and Private Stochastic Convex Optimization: Introduction

 \subsection{Our approach}

 Here we give an overview of our approach towards obtaining the results outlined in Section~\ref{sec:intro:parallel} and Section~\ref{sec:intro:dp}.
-Both sets of results build off a common framework based on a new stochastic gradient estimation tool we introduce and call \emph{Reweighted Stochastic Query (ReSQue) estimators}.
+To illustrate and situate our approach, we first briefly discuss prior approaches, their insights that we leverage, and obstacles that we overcome.
+Then we discuss a common framework based on a new stochastic gradient estimation tool we introduce and call \emph{Reweighted Stochastic Query (ReSQue) estimators} which enables our results on parallel and private SCO.
 Our new tool is naturally compatible with ball-constrained optimization frameworks, where an optimization problem is localized to a sequence of constrained subproblems (solved to sufficient accuracy), whose solutions are then stitched together.
-We exploit this synergy, as well as the local stability properties of our ReSQue estimators, to design SCO algorithms with improved parallelism or privacy guarantees.
-We separate the discussion of our approach into three parts regarding our optimization framework, and our instantiations of it in parallel and private settings.
+We exploit this synergy, as well as the local stability properties of our ReSQue estimators, to design our SCO algorithms.
+We discuss the different instantiations of our framework for parallel and private SCO at the end of this section.

-\paragraph{ReSQue estimators and ball acceleration.} The convolution of a function of interest $f: \R^d \to \R$ with a Gaussian density $\gamma_\rho$ (with covariance $\rho^2 \id_d$), which we denote by $\hf_\rho$, is a well-studied tool for SCO.
-In a line of work building upon \cite{DBM12} and including \cite{Hazan16, BubeckJLLS19, KLL21}, SCO algorithms capitalized on \emph{smoothness} properties (i.e.\ high-order derivative bounds) of the convolved function $\hf_\rho$.
-In this work, we introduce a new tool that capitalizes upon a different property: the fact that the Gaussian density is locally stable in a small ball around its center.
+\paragraph{Convolutions and prior approaches.} All new results on parallel and private SCO in this paper use the convolution of a function of interest $f: \R^d \to \R$ with a Gaussian density $\gamma_\rho$ (with covariance $\rho^2 \id_d$), which we denote by $\hf_\rho$.
+Such \emph{Gaussian convolutions} have a longer history of facilitating algorithmic advances for SCO.
+All previous advances on parallel SCO and Lipschitz convex function minimization used Gaussian convolutions, i.e., \cite{DBM12,BubeckJLLS19}, as did a state-of-the-art (in some regimes) private SCO algorithm \cite{KLL21}.
+Each of \cite{DBM12, KLL21} leverage that $\hf_\rho$ is a smooth, additive approximation to $f$, and \cite{BubeckJLLS19} further used that the higher derivatives of $\hf_\rho$ are bounded, as well as the fact that its gradients can be well-approximated within small balls.

+As one of our motivating problems, we seek to move beyond the reliance on (high-order) smoothness properties of $\hf_\rho$, and achieve total work bounds improving upon \cite{BubeckJLLS19}.
+Unfortunately, doing so while following the strategy of \cite{BubeckJLLS19} poses an immediate challenge.
+Though \cite{BubeckJLLS19} achieves improved parallel depth bounds for Lipschitz convex optimization, it comes at a cost.
+Their approach, which relies on the $p^{\textup{th}}$-order Lipschitzness of $\hf_\rho$, would naively involve computing $p^{\textup{th}}$ derivatives of the objective, and their approach to gradient approximation involves estimating the gradient everywhere inside a ball of sufficient radius.
+Na\"ively, either of these approaches would involve making $\Omega(d)$ queries per parallel step.
+Removing this cost is one of our main contributions to parallel SCO, and our corresponding development is key to enabling our private SCO results.